I stumbled across a blog from a single, middle-aged woman looking for love and was struck by the lengthy “non-negotiable list” of demands her

 next non-existent man was going to have to meet.

-She explained that she had bad relationships in the past, and she wasn’t going to “settle” for anything less than everything she wanted.
+She had bad relationships in the past, and she wasn’t going to “settle” for anything less than everything she wanted.

 - Honesty/Integrity/Loyalty/Sincerity/Values/Priorities – No flirting with other women allowed